Lead-Free Defense Electronics Project

 The DEC lead-free team has the deep industry knowledge, innovative research capabilities, and leading-edge facilities required to successfully migrate to lead-free defense electronics.

-years experience transitioning lead-free solders from lab to product.
+transitioning lead-free solders from lab to product

-lead-free alloys from consortia and projects for gap analysis.
+from consortia and projects for gap

-fully provisioned with equipment and materials required for microelectronics research.
+fully provisioned with equipment and materials required for microelectronics research

-capable of simulating extreme temperature high impact use scenarios.
+capable of simulating extreme temperature high impact use scenarios

 The project team is led by Purdue University, the University of Maryland and Auburn University.
 The team has access to IPC’s 3,000 members for insight into industry standards and channels for information exchange and tech transfer.